June 15, 2025

 Invocation and Lord's Prayer

-Forgive us, Mighty God, and look with grace upon us.
-We rejoice because we live secure in your love.
-Move us toward peace and in seeking to do your will, as was done by Jesus Christ, our Lord and Savior, as we pray as he taught us saying: Our Father, who art in heaven, hallowed be thy name.
-Thy kingdom come, thy will be done, on earth as it is in heaven.
+Move us deeper into your surprising grace.
+We ask this in the name of Jesus who taught us to pray saying: Our Father, who art in heaven, hallowed be thy name, thy kingdom come, thy will be done, on earth as it is in heaven.
 Give us this day our daily bread.
 And forgive us our debts, as we forgive our debtors.
 And lead us not into temptation, but deliver us from evil.
 For thine is the kingdom, and the power, and the glory forever.
 Amen.

 Joys and Concerns